frenchie4111/frenchie4111.github.io/_posts/2021-05-02-Designing-a-guitar-with-hot-swappable-pickups.md

 ## Overview

 Lately I've been learning to play guitar.
 I wanted to be able to try out a bunch of different pickups on my guitar, to get a feel for what sound I prefer.
-However, the only guitars on the market with hot swappable pickups are made by [Relish Guitars](https://relish.swiss/) and their cheapest guitar is $4800, a bit out side of my price range.
+However, the only guitars on the market with hot swappable pickups are made by [Relish Guitars](https://relish.swiss/) and their cheapest guitar is $4800, a bit outside of my price range.
 I decided to build my own, because \"how hard could it be™\"

 {:.center}
 ![/images/guitar/giphy.gif](/images/guitar/giphy.gif)